MOSHE & THE ISSUES

 U.S. Guns, Police, & Prisons

 The United States has the highest incarceration and recidivism rates of industrialized countries, while our nation's criminal justice system in general is too often inhumane, ineffective, and prohibitively expensive.
-Our law enforcement priorities place too much emphasis on drug-related and petty, non-violent crimes, and not enough on prosecution of corporate, white collar, and environmental crime.
+Our law enforcement priorities place too much emphasis on drug-related and petty, non-violent crimes, and not enough on the prosecution of corporate, white-collar, and environmental crimes.
 The majority of prisoners are serving terms for non-violent, minor property and drug addiction crimes, or violations of their conditions of parole or probation, while the poor, the under-educated and various racial and ethnic minorities are overrepresented in the prison population.
 The negative effects of imprisonment are far-reaching.
 Prisoners are isolated from their communities and often denied contact with the free world and the media.
 Access to educational and legal materials is in decline.
 Prison administrators wield total authority over their environments, diminishing procedural input from experts and censoring employee complaints.
 Our priorities must include efforts to prevent violent crime and address the legitimate needs of victims, while addressing the socio-economic root causes of crime and practicing policies that prevent recidivism.
 Greens oppose the increasingly widespread privatization of prisons.
 These prisons treat people as their product and provide far worse service than government-run prisons.
 Profits in privately-run prisons are derived from understaffing, which severely reduces the acceptable care of inmates.
 Greens believe that greater, not lesser public input, oversight and control of prisons is the answer.

 Gun violence has become a national emergency in the United States.
 The Green Party is outraged that the US Congress has failed to act on the issue of gun violence that targets average citizens in our schools, entertainment venues and shopping centers.
 It's time to repeal the 2nd Amendment, put the NRA and gun lobbyists out of business, and remove all guns from our society.
 Even law enforcement should only use non-lethal weapons when necessary to maintain the peace.